shazzma/shazzma/README.md

 ## 💡 Interests
 - **Structural Biology**: Understanding the molecular architecture of biological macromolecules and how it influences their function.
 - **Drug Discovery Pipeline**: Utilizing AI and ML to enhance the efficiency and accuracy of discovering new therapeutic compounds.
-- **Onco-omics**: Understanding the core variations in omics level of the disease.
+- **Onco-omics**: Understanding the core variations in omics level of cancer.

 ## 🛠️ Skills and Technologies
 - **Programming Languages**: Python